fantrove/fantrove.github.io/CODE_OF_CONDUCT.md

 ---

-Thank you for contributing to **FanTrove Hub**!
+Thank you for contributing to **FanTrove**!
 Together, we can create a welcoming and productive community.